mambawopieman/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
 It's better to write clear, simple code first and optimize only when needed.

+# 2023-12-10
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
+This will not only make you a more valuable asset to your team but also help you stay ahead of the competition.

+To stay current, make it a habit to read blogs, subscribe to industry newsletters, and attend conferences and workshops.
+Additionally, always be open to trying new things and asking questions.
+By embracing the learning process, you' ll discover new skills and insights that will help your career grow.